kfranzen/Skooply/README.md

 * Html - All code for the skooply.com website
 * Scraping - All code for the page scraping bookmarklet
-* The code for the skoopServer is contained in the top level directory
+* The code for the skoopServer is contained in the top level directory *
-* Web Services - All code for any non Node.js web Services
-* Postgres - All SQL for the account and reporting database *
 The website is implemented entirely in HTML, CSS, and Javascript

-The skoopServer is implemented using Node.js and custom node modules.
+The SkoopServer is implemented using Node.js and custom node modules.

 ###More info